Arcadier/Event-Triggers-and-Vetting/(JS Custom Trigger) Item Create/README.md

 * "status" - Integer
 * "merchant" - string

-You can add, change these names, but you'll have to edit the scripts accordingly.
+You can add names, or change these names, but you'll have to edit the scripts accordingly.